 Next was light music on 88.5 coming up to 1900 followed by a full ID on the hour from WHCF Bangor, Maine.
 And that was it --no more doubts.
 I was literally in a state of shock.
 The distance from my location to Bangor Maine was 4353 km.
 Over the next two hours a number of other stations were logged but a lot of the open channels sounded like soup.

 So what was it like?
 Well, I waited 20 years for this opening.
 Lets just say it was a lot of fun- after the initial disbelief.

 Here's what made it through

 After June 26th - FM TA reception July 20th.

-Repeat reception was very close on July 8th when particularly strong carriers were noted from Band 1 TA TV.
+Repeat reception was very close on July 8th when particularly strong TV carriers were noted on Band 1.
 During early July there was day after day reception of these carriers but no FM until the early morning of July 20th.

-This brief reception of CBAF Moncton NB, on 88.5 mhz may even be more interesting than the receptions of June 26th.
+This brief reception of CBAF Moncton NB, on 88.5 mhz is even more unlikely than the receptions of June 26th.

 About 15 minutes later I had Iceland on 92.4 in parallel to the TV sound on 67.75 ( RUV programmes had just ended), and then everything died back.
 The TA TV was in for about half an hour.
 And the classical music station on 88.5 hovered around for about ten minutes- playing long pieces and of course fading anytime speech was about to start!.

-The recording was later confirmed by Charles Gauthier an FM DXer from Quebec who sent it on to SRC Canada where it was heard with some incredulity by the presenter of the programme!
-The following evening saw a big opening to the North with reception of Iceland and the Faeroe Isles, this was repeated August 4th around 0230 local time.
-I wonder would catching these late night openings to the North and North West offer an even more likely chance of TA reception than the huge opening of June 26th.
+The recording was later confirmed by Charles Gauthier an FM DXer from Quebec who sent it to SRC Canada where it was heard with some incredulity by the presenter of the programme!